ednapiranha/generaltoast-multi/README.md

 ## Subscribing to other meatspaces

 When you click on the 'S' in the top right hand corner after logging in, you can add urls to JSON feeds from other meatspace urls.
-For example, visiting [http://meatspace.generalgoods.net](http://meatspace.generalgoods.net) and clicking on '+' gives you the feed for that site.
+For example, visiting [http://meatspace.generalgoods.net](http://meatspace.generalgoods.net) and clicking on 'Subscribe' gives you the feed for that site.
 Add that url to your subscription and your site will pull in the latest posts.